[For the story so far, see episode one: Dynoom.]

-" - and observed their responses," the man continued.
-"That’s to say I noted their blood pressure, speed of reaction, pupil-dilation… with doubtful results in Nyav’s case.
-He was rather traumatised, I regret to say, to learn that his readings match those of the typical one-namer, rather than those of the two-namer whom he is supposed to be (really, Nyav, you know it is best not to obsess over these matters)… whereupon, sponndar H-M, having heard that you’ve been helping many confused people today, I brought him here.”
+" - and I have observed their responses," the man continued.
+"That’s to say their blood pressure, speed of reaction, pupil-dilation… with doubtful results in Nyav’s case.
+He was rather traumatised, I regret to say, when he learned that his readings match those of the typical one-namer, rather than those of the two-namer whom he is supposed to be (really, Nyav, you know it is best not to obsess over these matters)… whereupon, sponndar H-M, having heard that you’ve been helping many confused people today, I brought him here.”

 “Nyav Yuhlm,” her voice rang, “remember that all this naming-business is mere custom.
 No rule has been set in stone.
 Human society is not officially ordered in compliance with any one-name/two-name distinction.
 Nor does one need to obsess about one’s status, using those words which are not considered polite,” she added with a look of prim reproof at Dempelath.
-“Our individual names, it is true, are the precious identity-tags of our souls – the first words we utter in the moments after we are born – but this has been true since our species began, ever since the first Nenn emerged from the Lake of Dmara, in other words long, long before there was all this fuss of a division between – ” (she coughed in distaste but took the plunge) “foregrounders and backgrounders.
-The division only began to be felt in Era 59, during the bedimmed time of poverty after the depredations of the Foam.
-It was in that unfortunate age of dearth, when the remaining spoils of destiny seem to be reserved for the ‘spot-lit’ famous few, at the expense of the obscure multitude, that the gulf between those two classes of plot-line got tangled with the one-name two-name divide.
+“Our individual names, it is true, are the precious identity-tags of our souls – the first words we utter in the moments after we are born – but this has been true since our species began, ever since the first Nenn emerged from the Lake of Dmara; in other words, long, long before there was all this fuss of a division between – ” (she coughed in distaste but took the plunge) “foregrounders and backgrounders.
+The division only began to be felt in Era Fifty-Nine during the bedimmed time of poverty after the depredations of the Foam.
+It was in that unfortunate age of dearth, when the remaining spoils of destiny seem to be reserved for the ‘spot-lit’ famous few at the expense of the obscure multitude, that the gulf between those two classes of plot-line became tangled with the one-name two-name divide.
 Our assumptions have run in the consequent groove ever since.”